th7mo/th7mo.com/flatpak.md

 ln -s /var/lib/flatpak/exports/bin/com.valvesoftware.Steam /usr/bin/steam
 ```

-Now application launchers (and the terminal) are able to find the application, because it is added to the `$PATH` variable.
+Now application launchers (and the terminal) are able to find the Flatpak application, because it is added to the `$PATH` variable.

 ## See also